 - Finely chop the spinach and kale.
 Crack the eggs into a bowl and whisk with a fork to combine the yolk and white, whisk in the milk, season lightly with S & P.

 - Add the cooled green vegetables and chopped dill to the egg mixture.
 Pour into the hot frying pan.
 Now dollop the goats cheese on the top.
 Cook on medium heat un-disturbed for approximately 10 minutes.
-You will probably need to pop it under a hot grill for 5 minutes just to cook the top of the frittata.
+You will probably need to pop it under a hot grill for 5 minutes just to set the top of the frittata.

 - Top with more dill, serve with a salad.
 Perfect for breakfast, lunch or dinner.